aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

 1. Make the changes in JSII
   (will probably be a single PR), and release a new version once those are merged in.
+  Effort estimate (development + code review): 2 weeks.

 2. Set the new option during building CDK, make sure the tests use `CDK_DEPRECATED_ERROR`, and provide an API for tests to opt-out of that on a case-by-case basis.
+  Effort estimate (development + code review): 1 week.

 ### Are there any open issues that need to be addressed later?

 No.

+### Are there any things that need to be paid attention to during implementation?

+1. We need to check all arguments of all functions that have struct types, and add code checking whether any of the deprecated struct properties have been passed.
+  This must include doing this recursively for nested structs as well.
+2. It's very likely internal (starting with `_`)
+  API elements should be excluded from emitting these warnings.
+3. It would be ideal if each API element only emitted the warning once , when it was first invoked - as opposed to doing it every time it was invoked.
+4. The message displayed in the console should include the deprecation message specified in the code.
+5. If a class is deprecated, the warnings should most likely be added to every API element of that class, whether that element is explicitly deprecated or not.